 The third floor of Milner Hall is home to the Texas Center for the Advancement of Literacy and Learning.
 The center is one of the college’s oldest research centers and serves as the state’s Professional Development and Resource Center for Texas Adult Education and Literacy.

-Collaborative Learning Center – 2nd Floor
+Education Preschool Research Center (EPRC) – 2nd Floor

 This facility is a part of a public-private partnership with the City of College Station and Texas A&M University System to provide additional educational services for preschool school-aged children in the community.
 Undergraduate and graduate students in the college have the opportunity to learn and participate through teaching and research activities.